php-flasher/php-flasher.github.io/docs/framework/laravel.md

     |--------------------------------------------------------------------------
     | Main PHPFlasher javascript file
     |--------------------------------------------------------------------------
-    | This is the main javascript file that will be included in the page
+    | This option specifies the location of the main javascript file that is
-    | when a notification is ready to be displayed, by defaut PHPFlasher
-    | use a CDN with the latest version of the library. but you
-    | could download it locally or install it with npm.
+    | required by PHPFlasher to display notifications in your Laravel application.
     |
+    | By default, PHPFlasher uses a CDN to serve the latest version of the library.
+    | However, you can also choose to download the library locally or install it
+    | using npm.
+    |
     | To use the local version of the library, run the following command:
     |     php artisan vendor:publish --force --tag=flasher-assets
+    |
+    | This will copy the necessary assets to your application's public folder.
+    | You can then specify the local path to the javascript file in the 'local'
+    | field of this option.
     */
     'root_script' => [
         'cdn' => 'https://cdn.jsdelivr.net/npm/@flasher/flasher@1.2.4/dist/flasher.min.js',